- Faster and more stable

 - Updated user interface

-You can stream full HD video from Amazon Prime, as well as Netflix and the full roster of the UK’s catch up services.
+You can stream video from Amazon Prime, as well as Netflix and the full roster of the UK’s catch up services.
 There are plenty more apps besides, including Prime Music and Spotify, plus access to Amazon’s growing games library.
+The Amazon Fire TV Stick only goes up to Full HD 1080p resolution – if you want 4K Ultra HD or HDR video, check out the full-size Amazon Fire TV 4K, the Apple TV 4K, the Google Chromecast Ultra or the Roku Streaming Stick Plus.

 So, what’s new?
 For a start, the interface has had a complete overhaul to make it look a lot prettier and easier to use.
 This will filter down to older devices over time though, as will the Alexa voice control, so the real benefits of the new Stick are its faster processor and improved Wi-Fi.